Engee documentation

 Details

-Linear antenna array axis specified as x, y or z.
+The axis of the linear antenna array, defined as x, y or z.

 The elements of the linear antenna array are located along the selected axis of the coordinate system.
-The antenna array axis defines the direction along which the normal vectors of the elements are directed.
+The axis of the antenna array determines the direction along which the normal vectors of the elements are directed.

 x